tarwn/lessthandot-hugo/blogs/content/posts/2013-01-30-mongodb-backup-and-restore-databases.md

 As you can see the collection is there again, the restore worked.

 You can also restore the backup to a new database or another database.
 If the database does not exists it will create one for you.
-If I run the same command from before but use &#8211;db RestoredDB you will get the following output
+If I run the same command from before but use –db RestoredDB you will get the following output

 <pre>mongorestore -db RestoredDB dump/blog
 connected to: 127.0.0.1